As you head back to in-person learning, there are many ways to earn money as a UBC student.

 University is a great time to explore your curiosities and interests while also getting paid for it!
-There is value in every experience, even if it's a short-term, part-time job.
+There are many ways to take advantage of the diverse opportunities UBC has to offer during your degree.

 You can get paid for taking good notes and sending them to a classmate with a disability.
 At the start of term, notetakers are recruited via class email for certain courses.
 As a student assistant, you can also help a student with a disability navigate certain tasks, like getting around campus.